 Such dreams arrive when hidden work is going on inside, and it matters to the psyche that you do not demand of yourself “to immediately become brighter.”

 You dream of fog, mist, a grey haze in which outlines cannot be made out.
 You walk and barely see a few steps ahead.
-Around, everything is blurred.
-In the body — a particular wariness: I am walking in a zone where one cannot rely on sight.
+Around you, everything is blurred.
+A particular wariness lives in the body: I am walking in a zone where you cannot rely on sight.

-Your Guardian speaks here — the part that reacts to a drop in clarity and at the same time knows how to move in fog when needed.
+Across this veil your Guardian steps — the part that reacts to a drop in clarity and at the same time knows how to move in fog when needed.
 Such a dream often comes when a period of uncertainty is going on inside you: you do not know where to move, what to decide, where the present line will lead; the outlines of the future are erased, and demanding clarity “urgently” is useless.
-The Guardian shows: in fog the main thing is not to panic and not to run; move slowly, trusting each next step.
+The Guardian shows you that in fog the main thing is not to panic and not to run; move slowly, trusting each next step.

-If the fog is thick but safe — you are now in a time of unclarity that will pass on its own if you do not chase it; it is worth slowing down and not demanding of yourself “to understand everything urgently.”
-If you walk by feel — you have an ability to move in the unclear, and it is worth valuing it as a trained resource.
-If someone calls you out of the fog — there is a voice in reality worth listening to, even if the source emitting it cannot be seen.
-If you stand and wait — sometimes this is the right answer: not all fogs can be walked through, some disperse on their own, and your part in them is not to leave and not to lose your nerve.
+If the fog is thick but safe, you are now in a time of unclarity that will pass on its own if you do not chase it; slow down and do not demand of yourself “to understand everything urgently.”
+If you walk by feel, you have an ability to move in the unclear — value it as a trained resource.
+If someone calls you out of the fog, there is a voice in your reality worth listening to, even if the source cannot be seen.
+If you stand and wait, sometimes this is the right answer: not all fogs can be walked through, some disperse on their own, and your part in them is not to leave and not to lose your nerve.

 Ask yourself: “In which area of my life am I now in fog — and can I allow myself to move in small steps, instead of demanding a clear strategic plan from myself?”